Einbeck beer barrel path - Barrel 4: Of splendid breweries and huge thirst for beer

-Now you have arrived at the TownMuseum (StadtMuseum).
-Can you see the huge entrance gate?
-This shows that this splendid timber-framed building used to be a classic town house with gruit (brewing) rights in the Middle Ages.
-Find more information on barrel 5.
-Unlike the pretty little house on the other side of the street (Auf dem Steinwege 14) that was a so-called Bude (hut), therefore a house without brewing rights.
-The owners were called Büdener or Bödener.
-In 1616, there were 723 breweries and 448 huts in Einbeck – so beer was brewed in a lot of places.
-No wonder, the thirst for beer always seems to have been huge in our beautiful town.
-Just imagine: During archaeological excavations a beer glass from 1350 was found.
-It took 0.9 litres, so nearly as much as a Bavarian Maß (1 L)!
+You’ve now arrived at the StadtMuseum.
+Do you see the large gate at the entrance?
+This indicates that the stately half-timbered buildingwas a classic townhouse with brewing rights back in the Middle Ages.
+You’ll find more on this at Barrel No. 5.
+The pretty little house across the street (Auf dem Steinwege 14), on the other hand, was a so-called “Bude”—that is, a house without brewing rights.
+The owners were called “Büdener” or “Bödener.”
+In 1616, there were 723 breweries and 448 “Buden” in Einbeck—so beer was being brewed in a great many places.
+No wonder, since the thirst for beer seems to have always been strong in our beautiful city.
+Just imagine: During archaeological excavations, a beer glass dating from around 1350 was found.
+It holds 0.9 liters—almost as much as a Bavarian Maß!

-To the next barrel, continue straight ahead and then turn right into the street Tiedexer Straße (Watch out when crossing the street!).
+To reach the next keg (No. 5), continue straight ahead and then turn right onto Tiedexer Straße (be careful when crossing the street!).

-Now you have arrived at the TownMuseum (StadtMuseum).
-Can you see the huge entrance gate?
-This shows that this splendid timber-framed building used to be a classic town house with gruit (brewing) rights in the Middle Ages.
-Find more information on barrel 5.
-Unlike the pretty little house on the other side of the street (Auf dem Steinwege 14) that was a so-called Bude (hut), therefore a house without brewing rights.
-The owners were called Büdener or Bödener.
-In 1616, there were 723 breweries and 448 huts in Einbeck – so beer was brewed in a lot of places.
-No wonder, the thirst for beer always seems to have been huge in our beautiful town.
-Just imagine: During archaeological excavations a beer glass from 1350 was found.
-It took 0.9 litres, so nearly as much as a Bavarian Maß (1 L)!
+You’ve now arrived at the StadtMuseum.
+Do you see the large gate at the entrance?
+This indicates that the stately half-timbered buildingwas a classic townhouse with brewing rights back in the Middle Ages.
+You’ll find more on this at Barrel No. 5.
+The pretty little house across the street (Auf dem Steinwege 14), on the other hand, was a so-called “Bude”—that is, a house without brewing rights.
+The owners were called “Büdener” or “Bödener.”
+In 1616, there were 723 breweries and 448 “Buden” in Einbeck—so beer was being brewed in a great many places.
+No wonder, since the thirst for beer seems to have always been strong in our beautiful city.
+Just imagine: During archaeological excavations, a beer glass dating from around 1350 was found.
+It holds 0.9 liters—almost as much as a Bavarian Maß!

-To the next barrel, continue straight ahead and then turn right into the street Tiedexer Straße (Watch out when crossing the street!).
+To reach the next keg (No. 5), continue straight ahead and then turn right onto Tiedexer Straße (be careful when crossing the street!).

 Good to know